 This classic and perfectly delicious meatloaf is the recipe my mom made when I was growing up.
 It's the one I turn to when I want true comfort food.
 This is a very simple recipe.
-It uses oatmeal instead of bread crumbs or cracker crumbs that most meatloaf recipes call for, which reduces the sodium content and makes the recipe easier to make, since you always have oatmeal on hand.
+It uses oatmeal bread for a wonderful texture and flavor and just adds tomato sauce, eggs, and cooked onion.

 The last time I made this I topped the loaves with a mixture of 1/4 cup ketchup, 3 tablespoons Dijon mustard, and 2 tablespoons brown sugar.
 And the leftovers were used to make Meatloaf Spaghetti!
 You can also use the leftovers to make a French Bread Pizza, or a cold meatloaf sandwich.

-Serve it with Sour Cream Scalloped Potatoes and an orange gelatin salad when it's cold and sleety outside.
+Serve it with some scalloped potatoes and a fresh fruit salad when it's cold and sleety outside.
 All you need to add to the meal is a dessert; serve chocolate chip cookies or brownies.

 - 1 onion, finely chopped

 - 1 (8 ounce) can tomato sauce

 - 2 pounds lean ground beef, 90% lean or more

 Preheat the oven to 350 degrees.